LHMisme420/National-AI-Transparency-Act-2025-/National_AI_Transparency_Act_2025.md

 # National AI Transparency and Accountability Act of 2025
-# National AI Transparency and Accountability Act of 2025
-# National AI Transparency and Accountability Act of 2025

 A BILL
 To establish minimum transparency and accountability requirements for high-impact artificial intelligence systems deployed in the United States, and for other purposes.